UI-Manufaktur/mvc/source/uim/mvc/sessions/handlers/README.md

+# Library 📦 uim.mvc.sessions.handlers

 The above overrides the timeout and cookie name for the vibe session configuration.
 The built-in configuration are:

-filw - Saves sessions as files inside tmp/sessions.
+- file - Saves sessions as files inside tmp/sessions.
 This is a good option when on hosts that don’t allow you to write outside your own home dir.

-database - Use the built-in database sessions.
+- database - Use the built-in database sessions.
 S

-cache Manage sesins in cache
+- cache Manage sesins in cache

+## File Sessions

 ## Database Sessions

 If you need to use a database to store your session data